adampresley/sftpslurper/README.md

 ./sftpslurper
 ```

-This will start an SFTP server on localhost:22 with the username testuser and password password.
+This will start an SFTP server on localhost:2200 with the username testuser and password password.
 Files will be uploaded to the ./uploads directory.
+To view the web interface visit `http://localhost:8080`.

 ### Custom Configuration

 Using command-line flags:

-`./sftpslurper --address=0.0.0.0:2222 --uploadpath=/tmp/sftp-uploads -u myuser -p mysecretpassword`
+`./sftpslurper -h=0.0.0.0:8080 -sftph=0.0.0.0:2222

 Using environment variables:

-`ADDRESS=0.0.0.0:2222 UPLOAD_PATH=/tmp/sftp-uploads FTP_USER=myuser FTP_PASSWORD=mysecretpassword ./sftpslurper`
+`HOST=0.0.0.0:8080 SFTP_HOST=0.0.0.0:2222 ./sftpslurper`

+#### Note About *nix Systems
+_On most Unix-like systems (Linux, MacOS), trying to bind to a port lower than 1000 will require administrative privileges._

 ### Connecting to the Server

 You can connect to the server using any SFTP client.
-For example, using the command-line sftp client:
+For example, using the command-line sftp client.
+The user name and password are:

+- **User name**: `user`
+- **Password**: `password`

-`sftp -P 22 testuser@localhost`
+`sftp -P 22 user@localhost`

 Or with custom port:

-`sftp -P 2222 myuser@localhost`
+`sftp -P 2222 user@localhost`

 Stopping the Server